 Watch the videos in this Banned from the Bible series to learn about the scripture books that were Banned from the Bible, starting with the first one in the series (video below).

-A subsequent documentary (the video below) titled Banned from the Bible: Secrets of the Apostles followed the first documentary.
+A subsequent documentary titled Banned from the Bible: Secrets of the Apostles (video below) followed the first documentary.

 Then The History Channel produced a full sequel, Banned from the Bible II to the original Banned from the Bible documentary.
 Here is that sequel.

 Christianity: The First Two Thousand Years